Nelco Limited dispatches postal ballot notice; e-voting scheduled May 15 to June 13, 2026

 Borrowing Limits and Charge Creation

-Resolutions 1 and 2 are interlinked and seek to supersede the special resolutions passed by members on September 5, 2014.
+Resolutions 1 and 2 seek to supersede the special resolutions passed by members on September 5, 2014.
 Resolution 1 authorises the Board to hypothecate, pledge, mortgage, charge, or create any other encumbrance on movable or immovable properties of the Company to secure borrowings, with the maximum limit of obligations secured not exceeding Rs.
 400,00,00,000 (Rupees Four Hundred Crore only) at any one time.
-Resolution 2 seeks to enhance the overall borrowing limits of the Company to ₹ 400,00,00,000 (Rupees Four Hundred Crore only) at any one time, enabling the Company to raise funds from banks, financial institutions, and other lending entities beyond the aggregate of paid-up capital, free reserves, and securities premium, as permitted under Section 180(1)(c) of the Companies Act, 2013.
+Resolution 2 seeks to enhance the overall borrowing limits of the Company to Rs.
+400,00,00,000 (Rupees Four Hundred Crore only) at any one time, enabling the Company to raise funds from banks, financial institutions, and other lending entities beyond the aggregate of paid-up capital, free reserves, and securities premium, as permitted under Section 180(1)(c) of the Companies Act, 2013.

 NCD Issuance on Private Placement Basis